By Charity Adams, July 17, 2018

 When you’re looking to pay for these fancypants solar panels of yours, there are plenty of options.
 There are a lot in most states, including rebates and grants, so seriously, go find a good loan.

-Although some brave homeowners have configured their own solar systems over the years, the inspection requirements are getting more complicated as more people are adopting these systems.
-It’s usually worth it to hire a pro, since besides avoiding the hassle, you’ll also avoid penalties for installing one without a permit if you didn’t realize you needed one and the headache of having to give it two or three goes to get the system right.
+Although some brave homeowners and business owners have configured their own solar systems over the years, the inspection requirements are getting more complicated as more people are adopting these systems.
+It’s usually worth it to hire a pro or energy management consultants, since besides avoiding the hassle, you’ll also avoid penalties for installing one without a permit if you didn’t realize you needed one and the headache of having to give it two or three goes to get the system right.
 There’s no shame in it, not everyone can know the secrets of solar energy.

 When you’re ready to reach out to a pro, just pop into your HomeKeepr community and send up a flag.
 I have already recommended plenty of pros who can help you with various home projects, including solar panel design and placement.
 Click here for additional information from the City of Portland.